 Publication in the SAxxi series

 In 2016, the second volume of Writing to Survive, Joop van Waarden’s commentary on Book 7 of the correspondence was published, covering the ascetic letters 12-18.

 Supported by the three-year Leverhulme International Network grant, publication is underway of Prolegomena to Sidonius Apollinaris and of the first volumes of the comprehensive Sidonius commentary:

 – Panegyric on Majorian (Carmina 3-5) by Tiziana Brolli (Padua)

 – Panegyric on Avitus (Carmina 6-7) by Luciana Furbetta (Rome)

 – Letters book 2 by Judith Hindermann (Basel)

 The project also comprises a fresh assessment of the manuscript tradition by Franz Dolveck (Genève).

 Future publications related to the series include: Carmina minora by Stefania Santelia (Bari), Letters book 3 by Filomena Giannotti (Siena), Letters book 8 by Marco Onorato (Messina), and Letters book 9 by Silvia Condorelli (Naples).
 Other relevant initiatives include two PhD projects: Letters book 5 by Giulia Marolla (San Marino, supervisor Gavin Kelly) and Letters book 6 and the letter of recommendation by Willum Westenholz (Vienna, supervisor Danuta Shanzer).
-Patrizia Mascoli (Bari) is preparing a first complete translation of Sidonius’ Epistles.
+Patrizia Mascoli (Bari) is preparing the first complete Italian translation of Sidonius’ Epistles.

 The Edinburgh Companion to Sidonius Apollinaris